umassdgithub/Week_4/README.md

 # Week 3 - Introduction to HTML and CSS

-This GitHub repository provided the examples on how to make basic html code.
+This GitHub repository provides some examples on how to make basic html code.

+Please refer to [MDN](https://developer.mozilla.org/en-US/) for detailed information.

 ## Self Exercise - Not Graded